g9clem/data-vendor-api-doc/docs/index.md

 # Sending Device Location Data to Freckle

-## 1. Data Transfer Using API
+## 1. Data Transfer Using The API
 This document outlines the communication between 3rd party data vendor and Freckle through Freckle REST API.
 The endpoints consist of 4 types, generic geolocation-based, beacon enter event, beacon exit event and device triggered visit event.

 The Freckle REST API uses the OAuth 2.0 protocol to authorize calls.
 OAuth is an industry-standard open standard for authorization used by many companies to provide secure access to protected resources.
 The following steps are needed to obtain authorization to access Freckle REST API.

 1. Register with Freckle (contact your Freckle representative) to obtain a set of credentials (client_id and secret) that you use to authenticate your API calls using the OAuth 2.0 protocol
-2.Obtain an access token for your application by sending a request to the Freckle API endpoint using HTTP Basic Auth with your application credentials obtained as described above.
+2. Obtain an access token for your application by sending a request to the Freckle API endpoint using HTTP Basic Auth with your application credentials obtained as described above.
 The client_id and secret becomes your user-id and password in HTTP Basic Auth.
-3.For all API calls you will need to add the access token in the 'Authorization' header using the syntax defined below.
+3. For all API calls you will need to add the access token in the 'Authorization' header using the syntax defined below.
 Note: The Freckle-issued access tokens will expire after 24 hours of inactivity.

 ### 1.1 All Requests